 On average, African-American men and women have hearts that are 11 years older than their actual ages.
 They are also more likely to have risk factors for a higher heart age, including smoking, high blood pressure, diabetes and obesity.

-How can you reduce your heart age and improve your heart health?
+How to reduce your heart age and improve your heart health

 It’s possible to reverse the age of your heart.
 Here are the most effective things you can do to keep your heart healthy: